karlb/landrush/README.md

 # Land Rush

-Land Rush is a simple auction based multiplayer game player player in you web browser.
+Land Rush is a simple auction based multiplayer game, played in your web browser.
 Go to http://land-rush.appspot.com to play.

 ## Code